paris3200/markdown-notes.nvim/README.md

 - Week 1 is the week containing the first Thursday of the year

 **Example workflow:**
-1. Start each week with `<leader>nw` to create your weekly planning note
+1. Start each week with `<leader>nww` to create your weekly planning note
 2. Review last week with `<leader>nwl` before planning the current week
 3. Use template variables like `{{week_number}}`, `{{week_year}}`, and `{{week_id}}` in your Weekly template